maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 - Francesca Bray. *Technology and Gender: Fabrics of Power in Late Imperial China*.
 - Betty Briand. *The Art of Weaving*.
 - Eric Broudy. *The Book of Looms: A History of the Handloom from Ancient Times to the Present*.
+- Jacqui Carey. *200 Braids to Twist, Knot, Loop, or Weave*.
+Also listed under Kumihimo; discusses handheld as well as inkle loom weaving techniques.
 - Deborah Chandler. *Learning to Weave*.
 - Chinese Red (series). *Traditional Handicraft*.
 English-Chinese bilingual edition.
 - Peter Collingwood. *The Techniques of Tablet Weaving*.